 My first thought on hearing about kite sails was that the idea was reasonable enough, but why not just use regular, masted sails—a tried and tested technology?
 That just goes to show you how little I know about ships and sailing.
 Masted sails, apart from being complex to build and operate, place a number of constraints on a vessel.
 It must have adequate ballast to offset the weight and pull of the masts and sails, for one thing.
 If carrying cargo, the masts and rigging can seriously complicate loading and unloading, not to mention reducing available storage space.
 And for vessels over a certain size, you run into problems of geometry and physics; sails would have to be unworkably huge to move the ship at all, and could never propel it at the speed of a petroleum-powered engine.

 Kite sails, by contrast, take up almost no space.
-They attach to the deck, and the only real space required is for the deployment mechanism—typically a telescoping mast that lifts the kite up into the wind and later retrieves it.
+They attach to the deck, and the only real space required is for the deployment mechanism—typically a relatively short telescoping mast that lifts the kite up into the wind and later retrieves it.
 The whole process is automatic.
 Once flying on its own, the kite isn’t entirely at the mercy of the wind.
 It’s shaped like a parafoil and has numerous steerage lines connected to a control unit.
 By selectively shortening or lengthening the lines, the controller can alter the shape of the sail—and thus its direction and pull.
-And because the kite sail isn’t constrained by a mast, it can fly high enough to take advantage of winds that are often stronger and less turbulent than those closer to the water’s surface.
+And because the kite sail isn’t constrained by a mast, it can fly high enough to take advantage of winds that are often much stronger and less turbulent than those closer to the water’s surface.

 Of course, kite sails do require the wind to be blowing, and you’ll need a healthy breeze to move a ship of any serious size at a reasonable speed.
 The wind should also be blowing in approximately the right direction—the closer to your direction of travel that the kite sail is being pushed, the more efficient the power transfer will be.
 However, depending on conditions and the kite sail design, the direction of the kite’s motion can be as much as 130° off in either direction from the desired direction of travel.
 In other words, unless the wind is blowing almost exactly the wrong direction, you’ll get some benefit from it.
 Some kite sail installations use a computerized system to plot the best route for your ship based on the direction of the winds in the area, which might take you on a somewhat roundabout course but at least saves fuel.